 - Graduation date is preferred to have been within the last five years of the beginning date of the PGY year (July 1st), but we will consider up to 10 years.

 - Applicants must have successfully passed USMLE Step 1, Step 2 CK and Step 2 CS exams before being offered an interview.

 - Applicants must be either a United States citizen or permanent resident (“Green Card”).
-We do not sponsor visas or authorization to work permits (“EADs”) or applicants who are refugees/asylum seekers.
+We do not accept applicants with visas or authorization to work permits (“EADs”) or applicants who are refugees/asylum seekers.
 A copy of a green card or naturalization certificate must be received before an interview date can be confirmed.

 - Applicants must have no prior United States residency experience in any field of medicine.